 SleepScore Max accuracy

 Although SleepScore Max isn’t a medical device, it uses the proprietary SleepScore technology by Resmed which has been validated against polysomnography and actigraphy and this, according to the company makes SleepScore Max “virtually equivalent to clinical grade devices in key dimensions.”
-Hence SleepScore Max should be one of the more accurate sleep trackers on the market (watch this space for a full review!).
+Hence SleepScore Max should be one of the more accurate sleep trackers on the market (watch this space for our full SleepScore Max review).

 SleepScore Max vs Resmed S+